France says Central African Republic on verge of genocide

 The United States pledged $40 million towards the African Union security force on Wednesday.

-France has about 400 troops in Central African Republic, mainly protecting the airport and French assets in the capital, but French diplomatic sources said that Paris would consider ramping up numbers to between 700 and 1,200 if needed.
+France has about 400 troops in CAR, mainly protecting the airport and French assets in the capital, but French diplomatic sources said that Paris would consider ramping up numbers to between 700 and 1,200 if needed.

 Paris still has more than 2,000 troops deployed in Mali, where it launched a major military offensive in January to destroy an Islamist enclave in the country’s desert north.

-“We are aware that CAR authorities have been in contact for several months with a small LRA group in CAR that has expressed interest in surrendering,” a senior State Department official said on Thursday.

-“At this time, we have little reason to believe that Joseph Kony is part of this group.”

-Additional reporting by Lesley Wroughton in Washington; Writing by David Lewis and Joe Bavier; Editing by Daniel Flynn and Alison Williams
+Reporting by John Irish; Writing by David Lewis; Editing by Daniel Flynn and Mark Trevelyan